Discover Sea Life on the Sonoma Coast

 They can be easily viewed from the ocean overlook at Bodega Head, where the Whale Watch crew from the Stewards of the Coast and Redwoods has volunteers to aid you every Saturday and Sunday afternoons from mid-January to mid-May.
 Viewing is also possible from Gualala Point Regional Park, The Sea Ranch, Stillwater Cove Regional Park, Timber Cove Resort, and Fort Ross State Historic Park.

 View wildlife year round at Goat Rock Beach, near the mouth of the Russian River, the beach is a regular resting ground for seagulls, sea otters, elephant seals, harbor seals, and sea lions.
 Please remember, these are wild animals and shouldn't be approached.

 Seasoned hikers will find lots of reasons and places to pull on their boots, fill the water bottle and hit the trails.
 Climb hills from which you can spot golden eagles on a clear day or wander along coastal paths that offer dramatic views of the ocean.

-Coastal trails along Highway 1 between Jenner and Bodega Bay offer easy access and well-maintained trails, accessible from various parking ares in the Sonoma Coast State Park.
+The terrain of Salt Point State Park and Kruse Rhododendron State Natural Reserve offers varying levels of difficulty for every skill level.
+Coastal trails along Highway 1 between Jenner and Bodega Bay offer easy access and well-maintained trails, accessible from various parking areas in the Sonoma Coast State Park.